ncollectd/ncollectd/src/plugins/recursor/README.md

 > When using UDP over UNIX domain sockets, the client socket needs a name
 > in the file system, too.
 > This is used for PowerDNS Recursor versions less than 4.6.0.
-> The default is /var/run/ncollectd-powerdns.
+> The default is /var/run/ncollectd-recursor with the suffix of the instance name.

 **timeout** *seconds*